Azura facts and dates – guide for Nigerians

 In the preceding days, a number of media outlets have published articles mentioning the Azura-Edo IPP.
-As the facts and dates cited therein are frequently incorrect or misleading, we thought it might be helpful to issue a brief guide to the project’s chronology and current operational status.
+As the facts and dates cited therein are frequently incorrect or misleading, we thought it might be helpful to issue a brief guide to the project’s chronology and current operational status as follows:

 Azura’s construction performance